Mel Harder: Career

 He later coached with the New York Mets (1964), Chicago Cubs (1965), Cincinnati Reds (1966–68) and Kansas City Royals (1969).

 Cleveland retired his number 18 on July 28, 1990 (he wore 43 and 2 as a coach), and he was named one of the Indians' top 100 players in 2001.

 In 2002, Harder died in Chardon, Ohio at age 93; at the time of his death, he had been one of only five living players who had played in the 1920s.

 Legacy

-Harder was the only pitcher to work 10 or more All-Star innings without allowing an earned run and the only man in major league history to have both 20-year playing and coaching careers.
-Only Harder, Walter Johnson and Ted Lyons pitched more seasons with one club.
-He was the only man to play 20 seasons for one franchise who is not an active player, in the Hall of Fame, or on the Hall of Fame ballot.
-He threw the first pitch ever thrown at Cleveland Municipal Stadium in a 1932 game, and the last pitch there, as well, in ceremonies after the final game of the 1993 season before the Indians moved to Jacobs Field.
-He holds the record for the most managerial wins (three) without a loss.
+Harder is one of only four pitchers to pitch at least twenty seasons with one team (the others are Red Faber, Walter Johnson and Ted Lyons).
+He threw the first pitch ever thrown at Cleveland Municipal Stadium in a 1932 game and six decades later threw the first pitch in the construction site of its successor in Jacobs Field (now known as Progressive Field) in 1992.

 Joe DiMaggio recalled that he had more difficulty batting against Harder than against just about any other pitcher.
 Hank Greenberg also named him one of the five toughest pitchers he faced in his career.